aelyo-softworks/ShellBoost-Samples/README.md

 *	**Core Overview**: A very simple Console .NET Core application shell folder that contains a fixed set of virtual shell items and folders.

 *	**VB Overview**: A very simple Console .NET Core VB.NET application shell folder that contains a fixed set of virtual shell items and folders.
+This is the only sample in VB.NET.

 *	**Local Folder**: A Console application shell folder that supports a combination of virtual shell items and physical shell items.